jmkimber/hello-world/README.md

 # hello-world

+I'm Jonathan, a Computer Science major at Union College.

-A place to keep all my ideas and plans.
+This repository is going to be a place for me to keep all my ideas and plans.